jasonrberk/jasonrberk/index.md

   * Proficient in SQL and JPA.
     * capable of using tools to connect directly to an RDBMS to view, query and modify tables, views, functions and stored procedures
     * experience with Liquibase and Flyway tools
+  * Tech Lead on a feature team that created numerous AngularJS components while converting our internal .NET client to a modern web application.

 #### 2013 - 2014 Interactive Intelligence (ININ) - Senior Software Engineer
   * Member of an integrated delivery team, working in an agile environment to design, develop, and maintain integrations between 3rd party products and internal tools.
 Extensive experience with AngularJS.